The basic principal of Osteopathy/Osteomyology is to restore the normal

 An osteopath will ask about symptoms, medical history, past injuries, lifestyle, work, and emotional health.
 Osteopaths examine the body framework (be prepared to undress to your underwear) and standard medical tests may be carried out, to assess breathing, heart rate etc. On each consultation patients have a thorough structural assessment.
 Treatment may then include soft tissue massage, joint stretches and articulation and in some cases joint manipulation.
 These techniques help to correctly align the body, release tight muscles, improve blood flow, maintain flexibility and improve posture and strength.
 Occasionally more vigorous manipulation is called for (but only with patient consent), including an abrupt high-velocity thrust that, although painless, can cause the joint to ‘click’.
 Manipulation is not usually painful, although some soreness or stiffness is common for a day or two following treatment.
 Sessions are from half hour to 1 hour.

 Do not have osteopathy if you have bone cancer or any other bone or joint infection.
 Osteopaths are well trained to spot contra-indications to treatment and will advise you to consult a medical specialist if necessary.
 For badly prolapsed discs or if pregnant only gentle osteopathic techniques should be used.

-Cranial osteopathy is a branch of osteopathy which uses very subtle techniques to correct the body’s systems.
+Cranial osteopathy is a branch of osteopathy.
 It is most commonly associated with treatment of babies and children, although it is in fact used for people of all ages.
-It is often used to treat children with colic, glue ear and other infections, mood disturbances and other abnormalities.
-It can also be used on babies to correct distortions in the cranial bones.
-Practitioners are specifically trained to use cranial techniques which involves treatment of disturbances in the cerebro-spinal fluid flow mechanism.
+Practitioners are specifically trained to use cranial techniques.

 Whitethorn Fields Mediclinic